barbara-azevedo/techChallenge2/README.md

 ## Run development

-Run `npm start:dev` for a dev server.
-Navigate to `http://localhost:3000/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run start:dev` .

 ## Build

 Run `npm run build` to build the project.
-The build artifacts will be stored in the `build/` directory.
+The build artifacts will be stored in the `/dist` directory.

 # Docker